srowhani/comp2402/examReview.md

 and then it would be able to place the element.
 This works out to <code>O(1 + n - i)<sup>A</sup></code>

-The <sup>A</sup> denotes Amortized.
+<sup>A</sup> denotes Amortized.
 Meaning this ignores the cost to resize.

 DLL: <code>O(1 + min(i, n-i))</code>.

 SLL: <code>O(1 + i)</code>

+5.

+Time complexity in a linked list is essentially just setting the cursor's position.

+Once you've navigated, say to element n/2, there's no problem to add elements there.

+For an ArrayList, adding to the middle will require O(1 + n - n/2) operations per <code>add</code> operation.

+<h1>Lists as Arrays</h1>
+Questions about the List Interface

+<h3>ArrayStacks</h3>